biotechapps/DEtect-dynamic-contents/README.md

 # DEtect-dynamic-contents
-DEtect dynamic contents seen by the eyes
+DEtect dynamic visual content, such as video content, picture and Tiny contents on a virtual environment.